tmikeschu/career-development-curriculum/module_one/stress_management.md

 This session is designed to give students strategies for managing stress in an effective way.
 The techniques listed here offer coaching for both individuals and groups in order to:

 * Identify sources of stress
-* Build an understanding of multiple strategies to manage stress
+* Build an understanding of multiple strategies available to manage stress
 * Apply stress management strategies to any situation

 ## Individual Use Strategies